I make complex systems legible enough to trust.

 How I think about the next era of design.

-When a platform is mostly consumed by agents, design does not go away.
-It moves into contracts, defaults, permissions, feedback loops, tool descriptions, source health, and the parts of the product humans may never directly touch.
+When a platform is mostly consumed by agents, design moves into contracts, defaults, permissions, feedback loops, tool descriptions, source health, and the parts of the product humans may never directly touch.

 Read essayProduct developmentThe SDLC is changing under our feet

-When designers can shape schemas, prototype against real data, and ship production-level features, the path to MVP stops being a long relay race and starts becoming a tighter loop of judgment, evidence, and build.
+When designers can shape schemas, prototype against real data, and ship production-level features, the path to MVP starts to feel less like a relay race and more like a tighter loop of judgment, evidence, and build.

 Read essayPoint of viewDesign is moving closer to the work

-AI-native design is not about making designers faster at making screens.
-It is about collapsing the distance between judgment, evidence, implementation, and the product itself.
+AI-assisted design gives designers a shorter path between judgment, evidence, implementation, and the product itself.

-Read essayOperating modelTeams need one living body of knowledge
+Read essayOperating modelTeams need one place decisions stay findable

-The useful version of AI-assisted product improvement is not a machine that generates more ideas.
-It is a system that can pressure-test ideas against UX heuristics, behavioral science, HCI research, product evidence, and the realities of machine learning.
+Useful AI-assisted product improvement pressure-tests ideas against UX heuristics, behavioral science, HCI research, product evidence, and the realities of machine learning.

 Read essay